sshyran/buildable-actions-generator/README.md

 Replace `PLATFORM_NAME` with one of the platforms available under the `platforms` folder

-See generated actions in the `generated` folder :)
+See generated actions-generator in the `generated` folder :)

 ### Adding a new platform